 Your Rights and Choices as a Patient

 - Right to be Fully Informed of all Treatment OptionsThis is also known as the Right of Informed Consent.
-Your physician is required to inform you of the risks and benefits of each option as well as the probabilities of treatment success.
+Your physician is required to inform you of the risks and benefits of each treatment option as well as the probabilities of success.

-- Right to have a Substitute Decision-Maker RecognizedIf you are no longer able to participate in medical decision-making you have the right to have your substitute decision-maker (SDM) speak for you with the same authority as if you were speaking for yourself.
+- Right to Recognition of a Substitute Decision-MakerIf you can no longer participate in medical decisions, you have the right to have your substitute decision-maker (SDM) speak for you with the same authority as if you were speaking for yourself.

-- Right to Pain and Symptoms ManagementYou have the right to have your pain and symptoms relieved with sufficient medication and vigorous pain management even if such aggressive treatment may hasten your dying process.
+Terminally ill patients can typically expect pain and symptoms relief with sufficient medication and vigorous pain management even if such treatment may hasten the dying process.

 - Right to Refuse Treatment

 You have the right to refuse any and all treatment, even if refusal might bring about your death more quickly.
 The only exception might be emergency care when neither you nor your substitute decision-maker can make your wishes known.